REG CPA Exam 2026: Syllabus, Pass Rates & Study Plan

 Ethics, procedures and law

-Candidates routinely confuse "passed" tax-preparer rules with general CPA ethics from the AUD section.
-REG ethics is specifically Circular 230 and preparer conduct.
-Test which framework a question is invoking before you answer โ the standards differ, and the examiner is checking whether you know which one applies.
+Candidates routinely confuse tax-preparer rules with the general CPA ethics tested on AUD.
+REG ethics is specifically Circular 230 and preparer conduct; AUD ethics is the AICPA Code of Professional Conduct and auditor independence.
+Test which framework a question is invoking before you answer β the standards differ, and the examiner is checking whether you know which one applies.

 How many MCQs are on REG?
 The exam format